Phantasy Star IV

-is a role-playing video game developed and published by Sega for the Sega Genesis.
-It was released in Japan in 1993 and Europe and North America in 1995.
-It is the fourth and final game in the original Phantasy Star series, concluding the story of the Algol Star System.
+is a 1993 role-playing video game developed and published by Sega for the Sega Genesis.
+The fourth main installment in the Phantasy Star series, it is the final title in the original tetralogy and is currently the last traditional role-playing game in the franchise.
+The game's plot follows the hunters Alys and Chaz, as well as their traveling party, attempting to stop an ecological crisis from destroying their solar system.
 Phantasy Star IV kept many of the gameplay elements of the previous game, including turn-based battles, overhead exploration, and magic spells.
-It received mixed reviews upon its release, but has since been subject to much more positive retrospectives, and it is considered one of the greatest video games of all time.
-The game was also released for the Wii Virtual Console in 2008, and the Nintendo Switch Online + Expansion Pack in 2021, and has also been included in various Sega emulated collections.
+It received mixed reviews upon its release but has since been considered one of the greatest video games of all time.

 Gameplay

 Phantasy Star IV is an archetypal role-playing video game, featuring the staples of exploration, NPC interaction, and turn-based combat.
 Like the previous games in the Phantasy Star series, individual characters each have their own statistics and equipment that determine the character's performance in combat, improving their statistics by gaining experience levels (achieved through victory in combat).
 Additionally, non-android characters have access to "Techniques" (i.e. magic spells), the use of which draw upon a character's pool of "Technique Points" (TP), with new techniques being learned as a character gains levels.

 Phantasy Star IV has a number of features new to the series, including combination techniques, manga-style panel illustrations that accompany the narrative, and an expanded script.

 The instruction manual for the American version states that there are 15 possible combination-attacks.
 However, only 14 were ever discovered.
 Occasionally, the "secret technique" Feeve, a useless technique accessible through hacking, is mistaken for the "lost 15th combo".